 Enter 'step-through' mode.
-In this mode, hitting return executes the next line of code (more precisely one line and any continuation lines).
+In this mode, hitting the return key (RET) executes the next line of code (more precisely one line and any continuation lines).
 Typing c will continue to the end of the current context, e.g. to the end of the current loop or function.